Header Banner

-How To: Replace a bathroom faucet
+How to Replace a bathroom faucet

 When replacing an old faucet there are generally three things to consider: how many holes your sink has, how far apart they are, and whether or not you will need to replace the drain.